 hostnamectl

-When entered, this should output a list of information from the systemd logs associated with your system’s hostname.
+When entered, this should output a list of information from the Systemd logs associated with your system’s hostname.
 Included in this information, you should find a line marked Operating System which contains the name of your Linux distribution, and a line below it marked Kernel, containing information on your Linux Kernel’s version number.
-Because this method relies on systemd, it is possible this command won’t work for you, depending on the age of your particular Linux distribution.
+Because this method relies on an OS with Systemd, it is possible this command won’t work for you, depending on the age and type of your particular Linux distribution.

 Using lsb_release to Check OS

 If you are trying to learn more information about your Linux distribution specifically, the command lsb_release can provide information on your package’s distributor, the distribution’s release number, and any possible codenames/secondary names associated with the distribution.
 Short for Linux Standard Base, the lsb_release command is only compatible with certain Linux distributions (those which it’s already installed on).
-To test if your distribution supports lsb_release, use the following command:
+If supported, this command should print an output with details on your system’s distribution package.
+If not compatible, the output “command not found: lsb_release” will be printed instead.

 lsb_release -a